AdaCore/spark2014/lrm/source/packages.rst

 gives rise to aliasing between the state abstraction and its constituents.

-To resolve such aliasing rules are imposed to ensure such a scenario can never occur.
+To resolve such aliasing, rules are imposed to ensure such a scenario can never occur.
 In particular, it is always known what state abstraction a constituent is part of and a state abstraction always knows all of its constituents.